gloebit/gloebit.github.io/blog/_posts/2015-04-02-Currency-Terminology.md

-sections box - remove, or can I set sections? blog link in nav google+ schema html xlmns tags & itemscope itemtype tags move SEO/sharing meta links to include move follow buttons to include
+sections box - remove, or can I set sections? blog link in nav google+ schema html xlmns tags & itemscope itemtype tags lang="en-US"  " move SEO/sharing meta links to include move follow buttons to include add yaml header tags to all pages (description, image, others)

 terms are complex because they are used to describe bits vs printed, broad vs single platform; how money supply is controlled, how transactions process; how accounts are maintained.